 425 | 65 | 2.00 | 0.625 |

 You will find the design number of your old valve stem stamped on the bottom of the stem.
-This does, however, require removing the valve stem or removing the tire from the rim.
+However, this does require removing the valve stem or the tire from the rim.

 Alternatively, you can measure the old stem and compare your findings with the table above.

-- First, measure the outer diameter of your old valve stem, close to the rim.
-It’s going to be slightly bigger than the rim hold diameter.
+- First, measure the outer diameter of your old valve stem close to the rim.
+It’s going to be slightly bigger than the rim hole diameter.
 You should be able to tell whether it’s for a 0.453-inch diameter hole or if it’s for a noticeably larger hole.

 - Park the vehicle on a flat, hard surface, like a garage floor or a paved driveway.